7.3.0. Overview

 In order to analyse ANOVA and GLM designs in a general purpose statistical program, the data should be organised in an accurate and logical way.
 The approach adopted in almost all serious statistical packages involves stacking all measurement data (the explanatory variable) in a single column, and expressing the various group memberships of these observations in separate corresponding categorical data columns (factors).
 The user will often face the problem of having to convert a published data table into this format.

-For instance, consider the Randomised Block Designs ANOVA example given in Table 5-4 p.
+For instance, consider the Randomised Block Design ANOVA example given in Table 5-4 p.
 140 by Montgomery, D. C. (1991).
 Measurements on Hardness are given in the following format:

 |